LuvHarris: A Practical Corner Detector for Event-cameras: EXPERIMENTS AND RESULTS

 \paragraph*{Further analysis} the algorithm precision was compared at the 50\% recall mark.
 That is, the decision threshold was tuned to detect 50\% of the ground-truth corner events for all algorithms, and the number of correct corners were compared.
-The caption boxes in Fig.~\ref{fig:main_pr} and Fig.~\ref{fig:main_prf} indicate the percentage improvement over the eHarris algorithm.
-In many cases, luvHarris shows the biggest precision improvement, with up to a 87\% improvement, compared to ARC's 31\% on the same dataset.
+The legend boxes in Fig.~\ref{fig:main_pr} and Fig.~\ref{fig:main_prf} indicate the percentage improvement over the eHarris algorithm.
+In all cases, luvHarris shows the biggest precision improvement, up to a 40\%.

+At the 50\% recall mark, all algorithms produce a corner recall that is constant compared to the event-rate of the dataset.
+Such a result is expected for event-by-event algorithms as each event is processed identically, but can affect luvHarris as updates of $L$ are not performed for each and every event.
+The update rate of Algorithm~\ref{alg:harris} was approximately 1 kHz and was sufficient for consistent recall on the \texttt{shapes\_6dof} dataset, as shown in Fig.~\ref{fig:recallvsrate}.
+For the \texttt{dynamic\_6dof} The eHarris and luvHarris algorithms showed slight upwards trends for recall at faster event-rates which would require further investigation to understand the particular cause.

+Computationally the SITS and TOS surface require almost identical computations, and are therefore exchangeable in a real-time system.
+Fig.~\ref{fig:ablation} shows a comparison of luvHarris and eHarris, in terms of accuracy, when using different surface types. , the results indicate: \begin{itemize} \item The SITS surface is tolerant to the raw event-stream as the event-filter only marginally improved the performance, i.e. comparing SITS curves between Fig.~\ref{fig:ablation_nf} and Fig.~\ref{fig:ablation_f}. \item The TOS filter performs significantly better in conjunction with the event-filter. \item The TOS surface with the event-filter behaves very similarly to the spatially-adaptive surface as seen by the overlapping eHarris curves in Fig.~\ref{fig:ablation_f}, i.e. the TOS keeps the most recent $k_{TOS}$ pixels in any image patch.
+The TOS surface is cheaper to compute than the spatially-adaptive method. \item The best performance is achieved with the TOS and luvHarris with the event-filter. \item luvHarris performs significantly better than eHarris independently of the underlying surface used. \end{itemize}